 Our clients are at the heart of our value proposition.
 We take the long view and build relationships with business owners.
-We are not everywhere, opening accounts for everyone.
 We believe in helping our clients make informed choices and help them every step of the way.
 This belief and focus on our clients pervades all levels of the organization, as much a tone from leadership as it is the passion in the field.

 We believe this has minimized our risk of selling unsuitable products to our clients or products with misleading information, or not taking reasonable account of consumer needs, goals or financial situations, or not explaining key terms and conditions.